FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: RL in the presence of Server Failures

-\textbf{Idea behind algorithm:} Firstly, we discuss how we obtain the proposed probability distribution $\hat{\epsilon}(s)$ at which rare events are sampled at, given that the actual rare event probability distribution is $\epsilon(s)$.
-We want to sample rare events at a rate proportional to the contribution they have to the value of state $s$.
-For example, using something like $\hat{\epsilon}(s)=\frac{T^{\pi}(s)}{T^{\pi}(s)+U^{\pi}(s)}$. $T^{\pi}(s)$ and $U^{\pi}(s)$ (Eqs. (\ref{eq:T_eqnDef}) and (\ref{eq:U_eqnDef})) were introduced in \cite{frank2008reinforcement}, and defined with respect to fixed policies $\pi$.
-Recall that $T^{\pi}(s)$ is the collective contribution of the rare states towards the value of state $s$, given a fixed policy $\pi$, and $U^{\pi}(s)$ is the collective contribution of the non-rare states (states in $S\backslash T$) towards the value of state $s$, given a fixed policy $\pi$.
-Unlike the algorithm in \cite{frank2008reinforcement} whose aim was policy evaluation in light of importance sampling and involved a fixed policy, here we are learning an optimal policy $\pi^*$ through Q-learning.
+When $q$ is well crafted, variance in the estimates will be reduced.
+For our service migration and backup placement problem, we will sample the rare events at probability $\hat{\epsilon}(s)$ (analogous to $q(x)$), a higher rate than $\epsilon(s)$ (analogous to $p(x)$), which is the probability of visiting a rare event state from state $s$.
 Therefore, to obtain $\hat{\epsilon}(s)$, we define $T(s,a)$ as the contribution of the rare states $s' \in T$ towards the Q-value of the state action pair $(s,a)$, and $U(s,a)$ as the contribution of the normal states $s' \in S \backslash T$ towards the Q-value of the state action pair $(s,a)$: